 Whether large or small, an eye injury can be incredibly disruptive.
 And unless it is properly treated, it could get worse.
-At Memphis Eye and Cataract Associates, our ophthalmologist and optometrist team help people prevent, treat, and recover from eye injuries.
+At Memphis Eye and Cataract Associates, our ophthalmologist team help people prevent, treat, and recover from eye injuries.
 We believe it is so important to know about common eye injuries, so you'll know what to do if you or a loved one ever suffers one.

 Common Types of Eye Injury

 An eye injury can occur at work, on the sports field, or even while doing chores around your house.
 Here are a few of the types of eye injury our Memphis eye doctors want you and your loved ones to be aware of:

 - Black eye, or swelling around the eye

 - Corneal abrasion, or scratch on the cornea

 - Traumatic iritis, or inflammation of the colored part in your eye